YomnaJL/Tweets_Sentiment_Streaming/README.md

 *(Screenshot of Kibana Discover tab showing `twitter_dataset`)*
 ![Kibana Dashboard](docs/kibana_dashboard.png)

-## 🧠 Technical Concepts (The "Why")

-This project was built to explore specific engineering concepts:

 ### ⚡ Why is Kafka so fast?
 ## 🧠 Technical Concepts